IWibawa/NutriPro/Milestone_1/Project-Management-Documentation/Project Plan.md

 11. **Approval and Sign-off**: Obtain formal approval from stakeholders on the project plan.
 This ensures that everyone agrees with the plan and is committed to its success.

 <span style="color: red;">Accomplishments: Milestone_2
-<span style="color: red;"> 1. **Documented Unit Testing Process**: I meticulously recorded each test case, ensuring they were clearly defined and executed accurately.
+<span style="color: red;"> 1. **Documented Unit Testing Process**: I meticulously recorded each test case, ensuring they were clearly defined and executed accurately.<-- this is new
-<span style="color: red;"> 2. **Provided Exclusive Summary**: I highlighted key findings, successes, and areas needing improvement in a detailed summary.
+<span style="color: red;"> 2. **Provided Exclusive Summary**: I highlighted key findings, successes, and areas needing improvement in a detailed summary.<-- this is new
-<span style="color: red;" >3. **Compiled Comprehensive Testing Reports**: I covered all aspects of the testing phase, offering valuable insights and actionable recommendations.
+<span style="color: red;" >3. **Compiled Comprehensive Testing Reports**: I covered all aspects of the testing phase, offering valuable insights and actionable recommendations.<-- this is new
-<span style="color: red;"> 4. **Maintained High Standards**: My thorough documentation and detailed reports were crucial in upholding the quality and reliability of the software.
+<span style="color: red;"> 4. **Maintained High Standards**: My thorough documentation and detailed reports were crucial in upholding the quality and reliability of the software.<-- this is new
-<span style="color: red;"> 5. **Facilitated Effective Communication**: I ensured clear and effective communication within the development team through my detailed reports.
+<span style="color: red;"> 5. **Facilitated Effective Communication**: I ensured clear and effective communication within the development team through my detailed reports.<-- this is new
-<span style="color: red;"> 6. **Handled All Communication and Documentation**: Due to technical difficulties beyond my control, I was delegated to manage all communication and documentation for this milestone.
+<span style="color: red;"> 6. **Handled All Communication and Documentation**: Due to technical difficulties beyond my control, I was delegated to manage all communication and documentation for this milestone.<-- this is new